Py-Us3r/py-us3r.github.io/_posts/2025-08-03-ywh-writeup-dojo43.md

 ![](/img2/Pasted%20image%2020250803231448.png)

- > To achieve RCE, it's necessary to send a request with the token bypass and the payload `!!python/object/apply:os.system ["whoami"]` in the 'yaml' field.
+ > To achieve RCE, it's necessary to send a request with the token bypass and the payload in the 'yaml' field.
 ## Flag

 ![](/img2/Pasted%20image%2020250803231544.png)